 The Middle East and North Africa region has a strong animal population.
 The livestock sector, in particular sheep, goats and camels, plays an important role in the national economy of regional countries.
 Millions of animals are imported in MENA each year from around the world.
 In addition, the region has witnessed very rapid growth in the poultry sector.

 Animal Waste Management

 Animal waste is a valuable source of nutrients and renewable energy.
 However, most of the waste is collected in lagoons or left to decompose in the open which pose a significant environmental hazard.
 The air pollutants emitted from manure include methane, nitrous oxide, ammonia, hydrogen sulfide, volatile organic compounds and particulate matter, which can cause serious environmental concerns and health problems.

 In the past, livestock waste was recovered and sold as a fertilizer or simply spread onto agricultural land.
-The introduction of tighter environmental controls on odour and water pollution means that some form of waste management is necessary, which provides further incentives for biomass-to-energy conversion.
+The introduction of tighter environmental controls on odour and water pollution means that some form of animal waste management is necessary, which provides further incentives for biomass-to-energy conversion.
 The biogas potential of animal manure can be harnessed both at small- and community-scale.

 Anaerobic Digestion of Animal Waste